-The Swiss Distance UAS has regional centres in Zurich, Basel, Berne and Brig.
-It employs over 70 full-time and some 300 part-time lecturers who focus on imparting knowledge as used in practice to a total of about 2000 students (as of 2017).
+The Swiss Distance UAS has regional centres in Zurich, Basel, Bern and Brig.
+It employs over 70 full-time and more than 340 part-time lecturers who focus on conveying subject-specific knowledge in a practice-orientated tuition to a total of about 2000 students (as of 2017).
 In 2004, the Swiss Distance UAS became an affiliated school of the Scuola Universitaria Professionale della Svizzera Italiana (SUPSI).

-The Swiss Distance UAS offers degree courses in applied science based on blended learning.
-This means that about 80% of the training takes place through supervised distance study, while the remaining 20% is done at the regional centres in Zurich, Berne, Basel and Brig.
+The Swiss Distance UAS offers degree courses in applied sciences based on blended learning.
+This means that about 80% of the formation takes place through supervised distance study, while the remaining 20% is done at the regional centres in Zurich, Bern, Basel and Brig.
 By offering innovative courses that combine different types of e-learning with traditional education methods, and by training professionals without removing them from their jobs, the Swiss Distance UAS has closed a gap in the Swiss educational system.
-Thanks to this strategy it achieves a high degree of specialisation in each field of study.

 In its three research institutes, the Swiss Distance UAS engages in applied research covering web science, management, innovation and e-learning that complies with all national Swiss education standards:

 Institute for Research in Open-, Distance- and eLearning (IFeL)